avehtari/BDA_course_Aalto/exercises/ex3_rubric.md

 ### Q13 - 1 point

-In a)-part, was the odds ratio summarized with point and interval estimates?
-(The mean should be something like ... and 95% interval [..., ...])
+In a)-part, was the odds ratio summarized with point estimate and posterior interval?
+(The mean should be something like ... and 95% posterior interval [..., ...])

 - No
 - Yes, but results seem incorrect